Bit Manipulation: A Powerful Tool for Efficient Programming

 • Python does not automatically wrap around bits like hardware does.

-• So, to simulate hardware-like behavior, we need to manually mask it:
+• So, to simulate hardware-like behaviour, we need to manually mask it:

 C or C++: